 Vanderbilt's decision to locate his mountain mansion near Asheville, NC, led to his purchase of a total of 125,000 acres surrounding the site.
 Today, Biltmore Estate encompasses approximately 8,000 acres, including formal and informal gardens designed by Frederick Law Olmsted, the father of landscape architecture in America.

-While the incomparable beauty of Biltmore Estate is the result of the combined creative talents and vision of all three men—Vanderbilt, Hunt and Olmsted—it is Biltmore House, which continues to be the centerpiece of Vanderbilt's legacy.
+While the incomparable beauty of Biltmore Estate is the result of the combined creative talents and vision of all three men—Vanderbilt, Hunt, and Olmsted—it is Biltmore House that continues to be the centerpiece of Vanderbilt's legacy.
 This great house remains the largest private residence in America, a National Historic Landmark.

-Construction of Biltmore House was under way in 1889; it was a massive undertaking that included a mansion, gardens, farms, and woodlands.
+Construction of Biltmore House was underway in 1889; it was a massive undertaking that included a mansion, gardens, farms, and woodlands.
 George Vanderbilt engaged two of the most distinguished designers of the 19th century: architect Richard Morris Hunt (1828-1895) and landscape designer Frederick Law Olmsted (1822-1903).
-The centerpiece was a four-story stone house with a 780-foot façade—a monument that would rival the surrounding mountains in grandeur.
-Hunt modeled the architecture on the richly ornamented style of the French Renaissance and adapted elements, such as the stair tower and the steeply pitched roof, from three famous early-16th-century châteaux in the Loire Valley: Blois, Chenonceau, and Chambord.
+The centerpiece was a four-story stone house with a 780-ft. façade—a monument that would rival the surrounding mountains in grandeur.
+Hunt modeled the architecture on the richly-ornamented style of the French Renaissance and adapted elements, such as the stair tower and the steeply-pitched roof, from three famous early-16th-century châteaux in the Loire Valley: Blois, Chenonceau, and Chambord.

 Even after six years, Biltmore House was not complete when George Vanderbilt opened it in 1895; work would continue for years.
 Its scale continues to be astounding: the house contains more than 11 million bricks; the massive stone spiral staircase rises four floors and has 102 steps.
 Through its center hangs an iron chandelier suspended from a single point, containing 72 electric light bulbs.

-Vanderbilt, grandson of industrialist Commodore Cornelius Vanderbilt, was an intellectual, fluent in several languages, well traveled and knowledgeable about art, architecture, music, agriculture, horticulture and literature.
+Vanderbilt, the grandson of industrialist Commodore Cornelius Vanderbilt, was an intellectual, fluent in several languages, well-traveled, and knowledgeable about art, architecture, music, agriculture, horticulture, and literature.

 Upstairs on the second and third floors, in addition to luxurious bedrooms, are areas where guests once played parlor games and took afternoon tea.
-The Fourth Floor features Maids' Bedrooms and the Observatory with spectacular views from the top of the front of the house.
-Downstairs, the domestic servants kept the entire house running smoothly with the help of a state-of-the-art domestic nerve center, complete with a main kitchen, two specialty kitchens, large laundry complex, refrigeration systems and pantries.
+The Fourth Floor features Maids' Bedrooms and the Observatory, with spectacular views from the top of the front of the house.
+Downstairs, the domestic servants kept the entire house running smoothly with the help of a state-of-the-art domestic nerve center, complete with a main kitchen, two specialty kitchens, a large laundry complex, refrigeration systems, and pantries.

-And now, guests can not only experience the grandeur of Biltmore Estate, but also the property's agricultural legacy through the Antler Hill Village which includes the Historic Horse Barn, designed in 1900 by architect Richard Howland Hunt, originally the hub of agricultural operations on Biltmore Estate and is once again with crafters, music, displays of original farm equipment and more.
-In the nearby Farmyard, guests can interact with staff caring for chickens, lambs, calves and other animals.
+Antler Hill Village includes the Historic Horse Barn, designed in 1900 by architect Richard Howland Hunt, originally the hub of agricultural operations on Biltmore Estate and is once again with crafters, music, displays of original farm equipment, and more.